jasonleebrown/UCE_phyluce_pipeline/README.md

 ```
 After using this command, we generate a new folder called `muscle-nexus-75p` (the 75p stands for 75 percent completeness).
 We filtered down from 2,019 to 1,665 loci.
 You can try other levels of completeness to see how it affects your retained-locus count.
 For instance, when I retain only loci possessed by 100% of taxa (e.g., all 6), I only retain 416 loci.
 Generally, as you increase the number of taxa, the odds of any locus being possessed by all of the taxa become lower.
 When I was working with >200 taxa in a previous project, a 100% complete matrix retained zero loci (meaning it was useless).

+**NOTE BNG:** If you receive an error it is likely due to not being supported on the version of phyluce you are using.
+If you are using version 1.7.1 switch back to the base phyluce (to refresh memory this was addressed at the very beginning)

 After filtering for completeness, we need to "clean up" the locus files.
 This can be done with the following command:
 ```